Penwith · TR19

 Why Porthcurno is its own job.

-Conservation Area covers the village and the telegraph station heritage area; AONB and Heritage Coast across the parish.
+Locally, conservation Area covers the village and the telegraph station heritage area; AONB and Heritage Coast across the parish.
 Cliff exposure and views from the South West Coast Path are weighed in every application.
 For planning application specifically, parts of Porthcurno sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around Porthcurno drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Porthcurno project as a TR19-area job first — not a generic Cornwall job with a postcode bolted on.
+Which is why we scope Porthcurno projects parish-up, not template-down — the TR19 context shapes the design from day one.
+Whether the project is on granite cottages in the centre or further out toward Lamorna, the planning application response is locally tuned.

 Planning note